almogtavor/pojo-analyzer/README.md

     private String text;
 }
 ```
-We will get a generated list:
+So we will get a generated list:

 ```java
 import io.github.almogtavor.pojo.analyzer.model.FieldDetails;